7 Corporate Training Myths You NEED to Stop Believing

 5. In eLearning, More Clicks = Better Engagement

-Definitely not!
 There’s more to learner engagement in eLearning than the number of clicks.
 Just like a good movie or a book pulls the audience in and hooks them into the story, eLearning courses also need to keep the learner engaged in the learning.
-You can do that through peer-to-peer interactions, relevant and interesting graphics, and media elements to transform dull and static content into an engaging and immersive learning experience.
+You can do that through peer-to-peer interactions, relevant and interesting graphics, and multimedia elements to transform dull and static content into an engaging and immersive learning experience.

 6. More the Number of Reviewers, Better the Training